ioccc-src/winner/faq.md

 NOTE: It is *NOT* necessary to install the tools to use them as you can run the tools from the top of the _mkiocccentry repo_ directory just fine.

+If `mkiocccentry` tool indicates that there is a problem with your entry, especially if it identifies a [rule 2](/rules.html#2) related problem, you are **strongly** encouraged to revise and correct your entry and then re-run the `mkiocccentry` tool.

+If you choose to risk of violating rules, be sure an explain your reason for doing so in your _remarks.md_ file.

-5. upload your entry to the IOCCC submit server
+6. upload your entry to the IOCCC submit server

 ```
 XXX - instructions TBD - XXX